Pharmacology: Emerging fields

 Photopharmacology is an emerging approach in medicine in which drugs are activated and deactivated with light.
 The energy of light is used to change for shape and chemical properties of the drug, resulting in different biological activity.
 This is done to ultimately achieve control when and where drugs are active in a reversible manner, to prevent side effects and pollution of drugs into the environment.

 Epigenetic therapy may offer an alternative 'master switch' to gene therapy to introduce persistent changes to the phenotype.
 Aging is well-known to be measurable through epigenetic clock.

-Drugs mays induce persistent changes.
+Drugs may induce persistent changes.
 When they cause drugs to lose efficacy, it is called drug tolerance.
 On the other hand, they may introduce benign changes to the body.
 Psychoplastogen produce profound effects by regulating neuroplasticity.
 Psychostimulants prevent grey matter loss in ADHD patients, at therapeutic doses.

 Theory of pharmacology

 Pharmacology is the scientific study of drugs and their interactions with living systems. it is broadly divided into two main branches: pharmacokinetics and pharmacodynamics.